Garima-7/Garima-Mpgp/README.md

 ## Future Enhancement In Project:-
 This project contains only East and North region only, will implement other regions also in near future.<br/> I will also add GPS location tracker.
 ## Resources Used:-
-I have added a chat bot too from chatbot.com that works according to the conditions given by us.<br/> I have used images from unsplash.com.
+I have added a chat bot from chatbot.com that works according to the conditions given by me.<br/> I have used images from unsplash.com.